The Night Gardener: Plot

 The night after the Johnson killing Ramone's partner, Rhonda Willis becomes the primary investigator on a new case, the murder of Jamal White.
 They find that the same gun was used in the deaths of White and Johnson.
 Through a tangled chain of connections detectives trace and arrest Aldan "Beano" Tinsley who, under pressure, confesses to finding the gun when walking through the gardens - after Asa Johnson shot himself.

 Remembering the number of the patrol car from his night near the gardens, Holiday manages to identify the officer driving as Grady Dunne without Ramone's help.
 Ramone meets Holiday and tells him that Johnson's death was not related to the palindrome murders.
 Ramone convinces Holiday to identify Tinsley as the man he saw in the gardens on the night of Johnson's death in order to strengthen the White case because he abused Tinsley's rights in order to get the information he needed.
 Holiday is surprised to find that Ramone is not as straight as he believed.

 Ramone returns to the gardens and finds Asa Johnson's journal hidden near where his body was found.
 He reads the diary in full and finds that Johnson had a relationship with a man who used the pseudonym "RoboMan".
 Ramone believes this was Johnson's math teacher Robert Bolton.
 Ramone resolves to trace the origins of the gun Johnson used, finding it belonged to Terrance Johnson which he remains quiet about.
 Instead he passes the information about the teacher on to the Morals Unit.

 Holiday keeps the information about Johnson's suicide from Cook as he is worried it will demoralise him.
 Holiday and Cook follow Dunne to the gas station where Wilson works and are excited at the potential connection.
 They split up and Holiday confronts Dunne and realises that while he is corrupt he was not involved in Johnson's death.
 Holiday resolves to tell Cook the truth.
 Cook follows Wilson and then goes to his home with plans to break in.
 Cook approaches the house but becomes suddenly unwell and passes away in his car outside.

 Holiday tells Ramone that Cook is missing and eventually finds his body.
 Holiday moves it to another location to avoid the press saying that Cook was still obsessed with the palindrome case.
 Blaming himself for Cook's death, he resolves to break into Wilson's home himself.
 In an unrelated drug shootout, Dunne is on the take, and in the melee, Brock, Benjamin and Dunne are killed and Henderson flees.

 The novel closes with a return to 1985 and the revelation that Wilson was responsible for the palindrome murders, hiding trophies from each victim in his record collection.

 Major themes

 Pelecanos has stated that family is a major theme in the novel.

 Critical reception

-The book received very good reviews from critics.
-The review aggregator Metacritic reported the book had an average score of 90 out of 100, based on 18 reviews.